 How to Explain Why You Were Fired

-How do you explain you were fired to friends, professional contacts, colleagues, and prospective employers?
+How do you explain you that were fired to friends, professional contacts, colleagues, and prospective employers?
+What should you say, when should you say it, and how should you share the fact that you've lost your job?
 It's definitely not an easy task.
 In fact, responding to questions about the circumstances surrounding a termination can be a serious challenge.

 The Best Way to Explain That You Were Fired